-Late eminent writer Shawkat Osman was remembered at a programme held at Shamsur Rahman Seminar Hall of Bangla Academy on Tuesday.
+Late eminent writer Shawkat Osman was remembered at a programme held at Sufia Kamal Auditorium of Bangladesh National Museum on Thursday.

 Shawkat Osman was born on January 2, 1917 in Hooghli, West Bengal, India.
 His real name was Sheikh Azizur Rahman while Shawkat Osman was his penname.
 After the partition, Osman settled in East Pakistan.

-Though known mainly as a novelist, he also excelled in a number of genres such as short stories, essays, plays, humorous writings, memoirs and books for children.
+Besides novels, he penned short stories, essays, plays, humorous writings, memoirs and books for children.

 Want stories like this in your inbox?